vuex-orm/vuex-orm/docs/guide/digging-deeper/query-class.md

 # Query Class

-Query class is responsible for fetching data from Vuex Store.
-When you fetch data through Vuex getters such as `store.getters['entities/users/find'](1)`, it's using the Query class underneath to find and filter data.
+The Query class is responsible for fetching data from the Vuex Store.
+When you fetch data through Vuex getters, such as `store.getters['entities/users/find'](1)`, it uses the Query class underneath to find and filter data.

-Usually, you won't need to care about Query class as long as you keep using getters.
-However, when you would like to add global features when querying data, it might be useful to use lifecycle hook.
+Usually, you won't need to care about the Query class as long as you keep using getters.
+However, when you would like to add global features when querying data, it might be useful to use lifecycle hooks.
 This is especially useful when you want to create a plugin for the Vuex ORM.

 ## Lifecycle Hook Types

-Query class comes with following lifecycle hooks.
+Query class comes with the following lifecycle hooks.

-- `beforeProcess` – Called before data get filtered.
+- `beforeProcess` – Called before data gets filtered.
-- `afterWhere` – Called right after the data get filtered by `where` clause.
+- `afterWhere` – Called right after the data gets filtered by `where` clause.
-- `afterOrderBy` – Called right after the data get sorted by `orderBy` clause.
+- `afterOrderBy` – Called right after the data gets sorted by `orderBy` clause.
-- `afterLimit` – Called right after the data get limited by `limit` and `offset` clause.
+- `afterLimit` – Called right after the data gets limited by `limit` and `offset` clause.

 By registering callbacks to each hook, you can manipulate the result from the getter call.

 ### Lifecycle Hook Methods

-Like javascript events, you can use the **Query.on()** to register a hook, and **Query.off()** to remove the hook.
+Like JavaScript events, you can use the **Query.on()** to register a hook, and **Query.off()** to remove the hook.

 ```js
 const hookId = Query.on('afterWhere', callback())